d1manson/jsonl-schema-validator/README.md

 - [ ] Explore more optimisations at the level of the `validate` function itself (to date optmisation has been mostly at lower levels).
 This will presumably require implementing benchmarks for the function too.
 - [ ] Threading.
-- [ ] Document some of the SIMD tricks as they were kind of interesting and I'm not sure if anything is novel.
 - [ ] Provide some proper benchmarks using other tools.
 - [ ] Make sure x86 is sensibly optimised (so far focus has been on Arm Macs / Neon, though it should be ok on x86).
 - [ ] Publish it somewhere, to encourage people to actually use it for real.